 1. INTRODUCTION

 Over the past decades, oilseed crop production and productivity have gained meaningful importance to human societies.
-It is mainly due to a rapidly growing demand for high-quality oils to a rapidly growing demand for high-quality oils used for human consumption, medicinal applications, and industrial purposes worldwide (Singh and Nimbkar, 2006).
+It is mainly due to a rapidly growing demand for high-quality oils used for human consumption, medicinal applications, and industrial purposes worldwide (Singh and Nimbkar, 2006).
 However, the industrial utilizations of vegetable oils mainly were limited to a few oilseed crop species such as cotton, oilseed rape, linseed, or castor.
 In recent years, global warming and climate change have also become severe issues, and thus, have led to an increased demand for the production of biofuels as an alternative clean and environmentally-friendly energy source for fossil fuels (Asokan et al., 2021).
 On the other hand, considering the parameters of climate change, the increasing scenario of marginal lands, and the rapidly the need for biofuel production has increased the future importance of particular oilseed crops (Chugh et al., 2023).
 Exploring plant species capable of growing under marginal conditions is an applied strategy to expand the growing area and subsequently improve the production of vegetable oils.
 Among neglected oilseed crops, safflower is a promising crop that is resilient enough to dry and saline conditions and, therefore, could serve as an important source of high-quality edible oil concerning consumer desires for healthier oils containing lower saturated fats.
 This crop also provides unique biochemical compounds with divers industrial and medicinal applications (Emongor and Emongor, 2023).
 However, undesirable traits such as low yielding, spiny nature, and susceptibility to several diseases have reduced its yield performance in several regions around the globe (Hassani et al., 2020).

 Both agronomic practices and genetic improvement programs could improve safflower production.
 Agronomic practices such as sewing date, plant density, irrigation regime, and soil fertility as well as the plant breeding programs through developing well-adapted high-yielding varieties are the key components of the agricultural system influencing the majority of plant attributes i.e,, oil content, fatty acid composition, and flower features that are of interest to the consumers (Coşge et al. 2007).
 In the past, most oils produced from plant resources were used for food and animal feeding purposes, whereas these oils were rarely used for industrial applications.
 The situation is changing due to increasing demand for biofuel, bio-lubricant feedstock, and cosmetic industries.
 Agronomic practices and plant breeding could improve the quantity and quality of plant production (Fig. 1) (Vollmann and Laimer, 2013).
-Providing better conditions for crop growth and development and breeding plant varieties with improved oil content, fatty acid composition, and nutraceutical properties could contribute to the increased market value of crops, including safflower
+Providing better conditions for crop growth and development and breeding plant varieties with improved oil content, fatty acid composition, and nutraceutical properties could contribute to the increased market value of crops, including safflower.

 Fig. 1.
 A general overview of safflower utilization and the effects of agronomy and plant breeding on particular products.
 Modified from (Vollmann and Laimer, 2013).

-2. Safflower botany
+A review paper follows a particular outline, just like research paper, After the abstract/keywords

+Introduction

+Body/discussion

+CONCLUSION

+FUTURE DIRECTION.
+Kindly arrange your work to fit into section 1 -4 instead of having up to 9 sections.

+And end with REFERENCES

+2. Safflower botany give THIS SECTION A SUBTITLE WITH NUMBER 2 AND THEN FOLLOW WITH 2.1, 2.1.1 etc